 Let me know in the comment section as I love to learn about other people’s preferences!

-On to the Classic New York Cheesecake recipe
+How to make the classic New York cheesecake

-Next, I heat up a small saucepan on medium low and place half of a stick of butter in it.
-After it melts, I pour it in with the graham crackers and take my spatula to mix them all together.
+Place half of a stick of butter in a small saucepan and heat on medium/low.
+After it melts, pour it in with the graham crackers and take a spatula to mix them all together.

-I crack in 2 eggs and turn the mixer on, only mixing until everything is just incorporated.
-I repeat with 2 more eggs.
+Crack in 2 eggs and turn the mixer on, only mixing until everything is just incorporated.

-Time to stir in the rest of the ingredients: I add 3/4 cup sour cream, 2 teaspoons vanilla and 1/4 cup flour!
-Mix the cheesecake batter until it is just incorporated.
-You don’t want to over mix it.
+Mix the cheesecake batter until it is just incorporated as you don’t want to over mix it.

-Once the timer dings, I turn off the oven and leave the door closed.
-I let the classic New York cheesecake rest in the oven for at least 3 hours, 5 is better.
+Once the timer dings, turn off the oven and leave the door closed.
+Let the cheesecake rest in the oven for at least 3 hours, 5 is better.

 Warning: the cheesecake will either crack or it won’t.
 In fact, I never know, it’s always a surprise.

-So, I open the spring form pan to reveal the beautiful cheesecake.
-Also, I gather my delicious cherry sauce and a plate.
+Open the spring form pan to reveal the beautiful cheesecake.
+I gather my delicious cherry sauce and a plate.